-This is their “homework.”
-To see more about how to use Take if Home pages to extend learning and build advocacy for your program, see this post, “Homework in Elementary Music Classes, Really?”
+To see more about how to use Take if Home pages to extend learning and build advocacy for your music program, take a peek at this post, “Homework in Elementary Music Classes, Really?”

 Reward Exemplary Work

-Our school uses various systems of rewards for exemplary work.
+Our school uses various systems of rewards.
 As students work, I circulate around the room and silently drop “tickets” to students who do a great job as they practice or help their partners.

-Use whatever system you have in place at your classroom or school to recognize students who work hard and help each other.
+Use whatever system you have in place in your classroom or at your school to recognize students who work hard and help each other.

 No-Prep Resources with Built-In Assessment

-Each activity includes DIGITAL Easel Activities which may also be used for practice and/or assessment.
+Each Activity Bundle below includes DIGITAL Easel Activities which may also be used for practice and/or assessment.
 The resources below include the following elements.

 - Projectable PowerPoint lessons

 - Simple directions for use with Google Slides

 - Interactive DIGITAL Easel Activities